1. How do I secure a property?

 If a property is to be managed by the landlord then a minimum of 6 weeks advanced rent will be required.
 A member of staff will confirm if the property is to be managed by the landlord or Mack Residential.

-One month’s rent + £100.00 Deposit (Not Vat Chargeable) will be taken before you move in.
-This will be registered with the DPS (Deposit Protection Service).
+5 Weeks rent Deposit (Not Vat Chargeable) will be taken before you move in.
+This will be registered with DPS (Deposit Protection Service).